 This is true of your products and services, too.

-So, the team at the Center for Civic Design
+The team at the Center for Civic Design could not

-it's just an artefact, it's not the product.
+it's just an artefact, it is not the product.

 We did the research to begin to understand the larger system.